All Products

 volumeName: pv-nas-csi

-Earlier versions of ACK managed clusters and ACK Serverless clusters support mounting FlexVolume storage to workloads using the inline mode.
-If your cluster is running such workloads, you must also convert their YAML files.
+Earlier versions of ACK managed clusters and ACK Serverless clusters support mounting FlexVolume storage directly to workloads in inline mode.
+If your cluster has such workloads, convert their YAML files separately using flexvolume2csi inline-translate.

 apiVersion: apps/v1